Mary-Tyler-Moore/venues-production/README.md

 ## :floppy_disk: Developer Accessibility Statement:

 #### :crystal_ball: I see great success in your future.
-If you believe in yourself there is nothing you will not achieve.
+Believe in yourself and you will achieve anything.
 Quasar makes it easy to develop cross platform applications from a single code base.
 #### :broken_heart: Anyone can experience burn out when learning a new technology.
 If you face an error during installation or deployment, don't sweat :sweat: it!

 #### :gift_heart: Always remember there are Quasarians from all over the world :earth_americas: ready to help you.